Supply network

 A supply network is a pattern of temporal and spatial processes carried out at facility nodes and over distribution links, which adds value for customers through the manufacturing and delivery of products.
-It comprises the general state of business affairs in which all kinds of material (work-in-process material as well as finished products) are transformed and moved between various value-added points to maximize the value added for customers.
+It comprises the general state of business affairs in which all kinds of material (raw materials, work in process and finished products) are transformed and moved between various points to maximize the value added for customers.
 In the semiconductor industry, for example, work-in-process moves from fabrication to assembly, and then to the test house.

 The term "supply network" refers to the high-tech phenomenon of contract manufacturing where the brand owner does not touch the product.
 Instead, she coordinates with contract manufacturers and component suppliers who ship components to the brand owner.
 This business practice requires the brand owner to stay in touch with multiple parties or "network" at once.

 A supply chain is a special instance of a supply network in which raw materials, intermediate materials and finished goods are procured exclusively as products through a chain of processes that supply one another.
+John Mills et al. have suggested that the addition of the term "network" to the concept of supply chain management has extended supply chain management into a more strategic orientation.
+In their analysis, internal connections such as links between a company's purchasing department and the staff responsible for new product development would form part of a supply network, alongside the connections to players within the supply chain.

+A supplier association can also be seen as a form of supply network.

-Resilient supply networks
+Resilience in supply networks

 A resilient supply network effectively aligns its strategy, operations, management systems, governance structure, and decision-support capabilities so that it can uncover and adjust to continually changing risks, endure disruptions to its primary earnings drivers, and create advantages over less adaptive competitors.
 Moreover, it has the capability to respond rapidly to unforeseen changes, even chaotic disruption.
 The resilience of a supply network is the ability to bounce back – and, in fact, to bounce forward with speed, determination and precision.
 In recent studies, resilience is regarded as the next phase in the evolution of traditional, place-centric enterprise structures to highly virtualized, customer-centric structures that enable people to work anytime, anywhere.

-Resilient supply networks should align its strategy and operations to adapt to risk that affects its capacities.
+Resilient supply networks should align their strategies and operations to adapt to risk that affects network capacities.
 There are 4 levels of supply chain resilience: